Accused Times Square driver's troubled past included Navy prison

 Only a week ago, Rojas was arrested at his apartment in the Bronx for threatening another man with a knife.

 "Do you feel safe?
 You stole my identity," Rojas told the man, grabbing his neck in one hand while brandishing the knife in the other, according to a police spokeswoman.
-She did not have additional details about the incident.
+She did not have additional details.

 Rojas was also charged with drunken driving in 2008 and 2015, according to New York City police.
 The state motor vehicle department confirmed he was convicted of driving while impaired in both cases but still had a valid driver's license as of Thursday.